Skip to content

 Scope

-Inventory accounting, BOM, landed cost, job costing, QB Enterprise configuration · income-tax filing, audit, and assurance coordinated with your CPA or EA
+Three-stage inventory, BOM, landed cost, job costing, QB Enterprise setup · income-tax filing coordinated with your CPA/EA

 Engagement